asciinema/asciinema-player/README.md

 Playback speed.
 Defaults to 1 (normal speed).
 2 means 2x faster.

+### `idle-time-limit`

+Limit terminal inactivity to given number of seconds.

+For example, when set to `2` any inactivity longer than 2 seconds will be "compressed" to 2 seconds.

+Defaults to:

+- `idle_time_limit` from asciicast header (saved when passing `-i <sec>` to `asciinema rec`),
+- no limit, when it was not specified at the time of recording.

 ### `poster`

 Poster (preview) to display before playback start.